dantheman39/fast-api-quickstart/README.md

 To run in docker compose, run `docker-compose up`.

-To run tests: `docker-compose server pytest`
+To run tests: `docker-compose exec server pytest`

 ## Running in Python